janklab/fancyclip/docs/index.md

 ## About

-Supports copying as HTML or JSON, pasting to Excel as tabular data, copying tables and structs, and more.
+[Fancyclip](https://github.com/janklab/fancyclip) supports copying Matlab data as HTML or JSON, pasting to Excel as tabular data, copying tables and structs, and more.

 ## What it does